NoMeCompila/NoMeCompila/README.md

 <h2 align="center"> 😎 ABOUT ME 😃 </h2>

-- 🌱 I’m currently learning and improve **Selenium and requests library with Python, POSTMAN, Serenity with Java and Jmeter**
+- 🌱 I’m currently improve and working with **Selenium Whit Serenity BDD and Java, POSTMAN, Karate Framework**

 - 🤝 I’m looking for help with **Open source projects or MVP for startups**